andywenk/couchdb-cheat-sheet/README.md

 five really good documentation ressources (not speaking of books) for CouchDB?
 Ok let's say two.
 Yay!
 The official CouchDB Wiki [3] and the API docu at couchbase.org [4].
 They are both kind of ... ok.
 What is really missing for CouchDB are examples, examples, examples.
 I tried to close this gap by providing an exmaple for each request with the full result (at least once).
-SO that's the reason, why it feels like a book, but is still meant as a cheat-sheet.
+So that's the reason, why it feels like a book, but is still meant as a cheat-sheet.

 ## Are there other cheat-sheets for CouchDB?